Abdusshh/VSB/vsb/databases/supabase/README.md

 ## Notes

 - Collections can be queried immediately after creation, but for optimal performance, indexing is performed after the population phase is complete
-- The default batch size is 1000 records
+- The default batch size is 500 records
+- Dot product is not supported in vecs module
+- You can create an index either before or after the population phase.
+If you create it after the population phase, the index will be created after the final batch of records has been ingested and this operation might take a while to complete and may fail if the index is too large.
+In this case, consider creating the index before the population phase.